 Get Legal Advice if Involved in a Car Accident Driving Someone Else's Car

 Complicated legal issues can arise when you are in a car accident while driving someone else’s car.
 The stakes are even higher in cases where the damage is substantial or injuries are severe.

-To better understand these legal issues and ensure that your legal rights are protected, contact our Kansas City car accident lawyer.
-Cal the Law Office of Kevin J. McManus in Kansas City at (816) 203-0143, and we would be happy to arrange a free, no obligation consultation.
+To better understand these legal issues and ensure that your legal rights are protected, contact our car accident lawyer in Kansas City, Missouri.
+Call the Law Office of Kevin J. McManus at (816) 203-0143, and we would be happy to arrange a free, no obligation consultation.